krutik-2-11/krutik_BDA602/README.md

 # Run Project

 - Clone the repository using `git clone https://github.com/krutik-2-11/krutik_BDA602.git`
+- Go to the directory `scripts/final`
+- Add the `baseball.sql` file in the directory `scripts/final`
 - Run `docker-compose build`
 - Run `docker-compose up`
 - After docker container is finished, it will create an `krutik_pathak_final_file.html` that contains the complete feature engineering report and model evaluation.